 The Racking Method of fence installation used on a sloped terrain allows the horizontal rails to follow the slope of the terrain.
-There may still be a small gap at the bottom of the fence but it will be much smaller than the Stepping Method.
-The Racking Method works best with fences that are built on-site rather than fences that built with panels.
+There may still be a small gap at the bottom of the fence, but it will be much smaller than the Stepping Method.
+The Racking Method works best with fences that are built on-site rather than fences that are built with panels.
 Although fences that are built with panels can be racked to a certain degree it can be a more difficult job of racking them to follow the slope of the terrain and may require enlarged rail and picket holes.

 Type of Material